 Software development is all about coding, and therefore, that should be your top priority.
 You, however, need first to re-evaluate your goals and understand why you want to be a software developer.

 If it is out of passion, the learning process will be easier and enjoyable.
 Contrary to most people’s beliefs, you do not need a computer science degree to learn how to code.
-You, however, need a bit of basic computer techniques and fundamentals, which I believe you have a hint about.
+You, however, need a few basic computer techniques and fundamentals, which I believe you have a hint about.

 If not, get to learn how a computer works first.
 Once you have a basic understanding of that, pick a technology and start learning.
 Most people have not written code in their life.